AdobeDocs/campaign-standard-learn.en/help/communication-channels/mobile/in-app/broadcast-in-app-message.md

 ---
 title: Broadcast an In-App message
-description: Learn how the configure and use the broadcast template to target all users of your mobile app.
+description: Learn how to configure and use the broadcast template to target all users of your mobile app.
 feature: In App
 kt: 2497
 thumbnail: 26199.jpg